HSinghHira/TerminalTales/README.md

-I am working on this React JS project.
+I am working on this React JS project. :P